wacncontent/CustomizeTool/addCommentOutput/articles/service-bus/service-bus-paired-namespaces.md

 -   Creation of backlog queues.
 -   Creation of a [MessageSender][] object that talks to queues or topics.
 -   When a messaging entity becomes unavailable, sends ping messages to the entity in an attempt to detect when that entity becomes available again.
--   Optionally creates of a set of “message pumps” that move messages from the backlog queues to the primary queues.
+-   Optionally creates of a set of âmessage pumpsâ that move messages from the backlog queues to the primary queues.
 -   Coordinates closing/faulting of the primary and secondary [MessagingFactory][] instances.

 At a high level, the feature works as follows: when the primary entity is healthy, no behavior changes occur.
 When the [FailoverInterval][] duration elapses, and the primary entity sees no successful sends after a non-transient [MessagingException][] or a [TimeoutException][], the following behavior occurs: